decordoba/deep-learning-with-Keras-Radiomics/README.md

 `format_dataset` receives a training and test set and formats them so they can be used as input in `flexible_neural_net`.
 It basically reshapes the input matrix if necessary and makes sure that all dimensions needed exist.

 `flexible_neural_net` performs only one experiment.
-It receives the architecture (including optimizer, loss and layers) as an input, and runs one experiment, saving all the datta from such experiment in a `nn[experiment_number]` folder.
+It receives the architecture (including optimizer, loss and layers) as an input, and runs one experiment, saving all the data from such experiment in a `nn[experiment_number]` folder.

 `save_model_data` saves the training and test scores (accuracy and loss) and the time taken to run in a `result.yaml` file.
 It also can save information from an already trained model.
 What will be saved can be selected using the parameters of the function: the model can be saved in `.yaml` or `.json` format, an image of the model can be saved (`plot_model` will be called), the trained weights can be saved as a `weights.h5` file, the full model can be saved (including weights and architecture) too, and the history can also be saved in the `result.yaml` file.